cloudfoundry/app-autoscaler-release/ci/terragrunt/README.md

 ### Permissions

-Users who are required to perform operations, needs to be added in the Role `WG CI Manage` via IAM in Google Cloud console
+Users who are required to perform operations need to be added in the Role `WG CI Manage` via IAM in Google Cloud console.

 # Prerequisites for a fresh project
 ## 1. Configuration